Christopher Eccleston: Other work (2005–2010)

+Later work (2011–present)

 On 31 December 2011, Eccleston played the role of Pod Clock in an adaptation of Mary Norton's children's novel The Borrowers on BBC One.
 In July 2012, he starred in the political thriller Blackout on BBC One.
 In the same month, he starred as Creon in an adaptation of Antigone at the Royal National Theatre; his performance in the play was called "charismatic" and "intense".
 In September 2012, Eccleston starred in the film Song for Marion, also known as Unfinished Song with Terence Stamp.